mmadsen/experiment-ctmixtures/simulations/equifinality-2/README.md

-# Equifinality Batch 1 #
+# Equifinality Batch 2 #

-The first batch of simulation run is designed to get samples across prior distributions for four models, three of them variants on a mixture of conformist and anti-conformist transmission.
+The second batch of simulation runs is designed to get samples across prior distributions for four models, three of them variants on a mixture of conformist and anti-conformist transmission.
 The fourth model is the control, and is an identically sized population with the same prior distribution on innovation but purely neutral copying.

+This batch is identical in configuration to `equifinality-1`, but uses `ctmixtures-2.4`, which corrects the way innovation rates are handled.

+I will also begin by running a sub-batch of 1000 runs per model, analyze the results, and then proceed with a fuller sample.

 ## Models ##